gabdao/EpitechProjects/README.md

 # Epitech School Projects

 This repository contains a collection of projects developed during my studies at [Epitech](https://www.epitech.eu/).
 The projects cover various programming languages, and concepts that I am exploring throughout my academic journey.
+It also contains some useful specific files exclusive to epitech.

 ## About